GoogleCloudPlatform/dlp-rdb-bq-import/README.md

 ### Connecting to SQL Server with Active Directory Authentication
 In order to connect to SQL Servers with Active Directory authentication enabled, we must utilise the opensource JTDS driver.
-The vendor supported JDBC driver does not support AD authetication within DataFlow.
+The vendor supported JDBC driver does not support AD authentication within DataFlow.

 In order to authenticate using AD change your JDBC string as per the following example:
 ```